 Monitor for Exemptions: If your property qualifies for an exemption, be sure to have documentation ready to demonstrate compliance.

-4. How will BnB Butler respond to the changes
+5. How will BnB Butler respond to the changes

-We are constantly monitoring rates and ensuring they are competitive whilst maximising owners returns.
+We are constantly monitoring rates and ensuring they are competitive whilst maximising owner’s returns.
 With properties potentially leaving the short stay market due to the levy, there is an opportunity for owners to maximise returns as there will be less supply in the market.
 Staying competitive and future proofing your pricing is critical in maximising returns.